 The Loose Caboose, Hindmarsh

-, The Loose Caboose is worth tracking down for its unusual location in the high-ceilinged, heritage-listed Bowden Railway Station.
+is worth tracking down for its unusual location in the high-ceilinged, heritage-listed Bowden Railway Station.

 It could easily rest on the allure of its quirky surrounds but instead it turns out serious coffee and brunch fare.
 Caffeine aficionados can order a pour-over (check the menu board to see which single-origin filter coffee is on offer that day).
 Those who take their coffee white will be sipping Jersey milk from the Fleurieu Milk Company.
 Kale tragics can order The Hulk (a kale, cucumber, celery and pineapple combo) or the tropical mojito that blends kale and pineapple with coconut water, mint and lime.

 The all-day brunch menu boasts nutella and cookie-coated French toast with custard and vanilla bean cream, or buttermilk hotcakes with caramelised banana, salted caramel, walnuts and ice-cream.
 Savoury dishes are kicked up a notch: the smashed avo is served with radish, feta, beetroot puree, lemon and a herb-crusted free-range egg on toasted sourdough.
 Benedict-style eggs feature braised smoked ham hock and apple-cider hollandaise.
 If it’s a sunny day in Hindmarsh, make a beeline for a table on the outdoor deck.

-SAD Café, Adelaide
+SAD: Café, Adelaide

-Here, creative thinking adds sparkle to a limited menu.
+, creative thinking adds sparkle to a limited menu.
 Bagels come dressed with the likes of hummus, bacon, fried egg and shiraz sauce or cream cheese with fig and almond jam.
 The gluten-free “curry scramby eggs” are served on a savoury pancake with avo and tomato.

 Vegetarians can rejoice in concoctions such as the two-cheese wild mushroom quesadilla served with hummus, avo, cucumber salsa and a pineapple chilli puree.
 There’s also a no-meat burger stacked with smoked mozzarella, cucumber and radish salsa, lettuce and avocado mayo.
 The drinks list, as long as the food menu, includes cold-drop and pour-over coffees, home-made chai and iced tea, and single-estate herbal teas such as nettle, rose petal and lime flowers.

-The Big Table at Adelaide Central Market
+The Big Table, Adelaide Central Market

 The Haus Hahndorf, Adelaide Hills